ArthurGuibert/SwiftUI-MulticolorGradient/README.md

 # SwiftUI-MulticolorGradient
-A SwiftUI implementation of multiple color gradient 🌈
+A SwiftUI implementation of multiple color gradient.
+Like mesh gradient, but with a simpler and a more declarative way to build it 🌈

 <img src="https://user-images.githubusercontent.com/6124571/236790059-f93b820f-512e-4989-9529-bfbeff821cc4.PNG" width="180" /> <img src="https://user-images.githubusercontent.com/6124571/236790100-a88fe30e-9143-4ee6-b8ee-0e3462551ae6.gif" width="180" />

 ## Usage
-You can use it as a regular SwiftUI view
+You can use it as a regular SwiftUI view:
  ```swift
 MulticolorGradient {
     ColorStop(position: .top, color: .red)